fieryphoenix/Dispensary/README.md

 ## Running
-To prepare project and download all external resource
+To prepare project and download all external resource run in root folder
 ````sh
 > mvn clean package -DskipTests
 ````